cwboden/.dotfiles/docs/_posts/2022-06-20-spiritfarer.md

     src="{{ site.url }}{{ site.baseurl }}/assets/img/spiritfarer-minigame-kitchen.jpg"
     alt="Spritfarer Kitchen minigame">
   <figcaption>
-    Examples of the various Spiritfarer crafting minigames.
+    Examples of the various <em>Spiritfarer</em> crafting minigames.
 From left to right, the Sawmill, the Loom, and the Kitchen.
   </figcaption>
 </figure>